In the work world, you’ll rarely see more eye-rolling as you do when you announce a meeting has been scheduled.

 The meeting leader must build skill at juggling two activities: participating in the conversation and observing the contribution levels of each person in the group.
 If someone has spoken little or not at all, gently asking, “What’s your perspective?”, will draw them out.

-Keeping everyone engaged not only adds to the quality of the discussion, but it also prevents people from getting bored or drifting off to sleep.
+Keeping everyone engaged not only adds to the quality of the discussion but also prevents people from getting bored or drifting off to sleep.
 Although watching a co-worker’s head bob can be surprisingly entertaining, I’d rather hear their opinion!

 The antidote to boring meetings is to ensure all participants are active rather than passive.